henningjp/TestRepo/WL-MODS.md

 7. Take any length array in the composition parameter.
 Each function automatically trims and zero-pads the array to (`$ncmax = 20`) elements for consistency with the expected Fortran array length in the REFPROP DLL.

-## To Do

-- Check `LoadedNETObjects[]` to see what .NET objects are hanging around and if the list is growing (memory leak).

-- Use NETBlock[] if necessary on all functions that create NETObjects.
+8. Use NETBlock[] all functions that create NETObjects.
 This will _Release_ these objects when returning from the function call to avoid memory leaks.
    ```Mathematica
    func[]:=
       NETBlock[